BlinkSchool/NestJS-Intern-Assignment/README.md

 nest generate gateway attendance
 ```

-This creates `attendance.gateway.ts` and its test file.
+This creates `attendance.gateway.ts` and its test file

----

 ## 4. **Implementing the WebSocket Gateway**

 ### Basic Gateway Structure